survivejs/react-book/manuscript/03_webpack_and_react.md

 Before moving on, this is a good time to get rid of the old `component.js` file in the `app` root directory.

+T> If you aren't seeing the correct result, make sure your *index.html* has `<div id="app"></div>` within its `body`.
+Alternatively you can create the element into which to render through the DOM API itself.
+I prefer to handle this on template level, though.

 W> Avoid rendering directly to `document.body`.
 This can cause strange problems when relying on it and React will give you a warning about it.

 ## Activating Hot Loading for Development